jc-lab/jcu-dparm/README.md

 * TCG protocol support
   - Support on ATA, SCSI, Windows NVMe driver
   - nvmewin driver is not tested
+* If the device ― likely USB Flash Memory ― does not support identify, used STORAGE_DEVICE_DESCRIPTOR Instead.

 * NVMe passthrough command is not supported yet

 ## Linux

 * All feature support (sg, nvme driver)
+* If the device ― likely USB Flash Memory ― does not support identify, used INQUIRY command Instead.

 # example